oatmilkies/oatmilkies.github.io/README.md

 # Hi, I’m Lani!

-- I'm a recent graduate from Lighthouse Labs
+- I'm a recent graduate from the Lighthouse Labs web deveopment program
 - I'm a full stack developer with a slight preference for front end (I love shiny things)
 - Coding is fun!